This story was originally published October 6, 2022. It has been updated with new information.

 Cervical cap

-Similar to the diaphragm, the cervical cap is a small device made of silicone that you put inside your vagina before sex to cover your cervix and prevent sperm from entering.
-It is best to use it with spermicide to increase its effectiveness.
-A prescription is required to get one, and it’s between 71 and 86 percent effective.
+Similar to the diaphragm, the cervical cap is a small silicone device that you introduce into your vagina before sex to cover your cervix and prevent sperm from entering.
+But it is best to use it with spermicide to increase its effectiveness.

 Plan B or the morning-after pill

-Plan B is an emergency contraceptive that can be used up to 72 hours (three days) after unprotected sex—the sooner you take it, the more effective it is.
-The most popular over-the-counter brand, Plan B One-Step, prevents the release of an egg or its fertilization.
 You don’t need a prescription to get Plan B One-Step (you only need one for ella, another brand of the morning-after pill).
-Plan B is about 87 percent effective, but it shouldn’t be used as a regular birth control method.
+Plan B is about 89 percent effective, but it shouldn’t be used as a regular birth control method.
 Emergency contraceptives do not cause abortion; this is one of many debunked myths.